Specialist areas: Rapid Data Capture: Rapid Data Capture - post handling (Info)

 Claims without attachments and those that aren’t recognised as being special needs are scanned.

 All claims and correspondence passed to you by Aspire will still be in the original envelope.

-Claims received at Netherton will have been date stamped by other Government departments, such as Department for Work and Pensions (DWP) or Department for Social Development (DSD).
-The date on which the claim was received in DWP or DSD should be used as the date of receipt for tax credits.
+Claims received at Netherton will have been date stamped by other Government departments, such as Department for Work and Pensions (DWP) or Department for Communities (DfC) in Northern Ireland.
+The date on which the claim was received in DWP or DfC should be used as the date of receipt for tax credits.

 There is an Action Guide for this subject, select TCM0298220 to access it